DaveVoorhis/Spoing/Demos/README.md

 The Web demos will start up a Web server which will remain running until explicitly terminated via Ctrl-c.
 When the server starts, it will show the URL to access the application.

+The demonstration application is divided into three subprojects:

+* demo - The application.
+* LaunchDemoDesktop - A launcher for desktop versions of the application.
+The main class is org.reldb.spoing.demo.Main
+* LaunchDemoWeb - A launcher for the Web version of the application.
+The main class is org.reldb.spoing.demo.MainProd